akvo/mapbox-offline-reactive/docs/index.md

 ### Going Further
 The Mapbox team has also another library, the [offline plugin](https://docs.mapbox.com/android/plugins/overview/offline/) which allows to download maps using a background service but for our case it was not convenient, as we wanted more control over how the maps were downloaded.

 Since the begginning of writing this library, [Kotlin couroutines](https://developer.android.com/kotlin/coroutines) have been released and may be a better option instead of RXJava.

-Here is a very interesting presentation by Tom Hanley which really inspired me https://www.youtube.com/watch?v=fZiKikaOCNU&feature=youtu.be
+Here is a very interesting [KotlinConf talk](https://www.youtube.com/watch?v=yaw0m9KpA8Q) by Tom Hanley which really inspired me.